Last Updated: 5th September 2020.

 Source article here

-We shortlisted top natural superfoods and herbs that have a long history of anti-inflammatory properties and other bio-active compounds to boost your immune system.
+Here are top natural superfoods and herbs that have a long history of anti-inflammatory properties to boost your immune system.

 Ask any nutritionists and they will highly recommend broccoli.
 It is superpacked with vitamin A, C, and E, as well as many antioxidants and fiber.
 And you can find it easily in any supermarkets and in western dishes too.
 Go and grab some now!